SteeltoeOSS/Documentation/articles/create-dotnet-microservice-projects-automatically-with-steeltoe-initializr.md

 Through either the web UI or the rest endpoints, Initializr will get your microservices going fast.
 Which means you'll be checking in a production ready service in no time!

-If you're on Linux or Macintosh, a terminal session using `curl` or HTTPie it is also very simple.
-Similar to Powershell, provide the appropriate options and metadata to receive the generated zip.

-Through either the web UI or the rest endpoints, Initializr will get your microservices going fast.
-Which means you'll be checking in a production ready service in no time!
+## Using the API Endpoints

+Initializr's API offers a few very helpful endpoints.
+It's how the web UI is able to create such a great experience and how the community could extend its capabilities into Visual Studio or other developer related tools.

 Below is a brief explanation of Initializr's top level endpoints.
 But the conversation doesn't stop there.
 Each of these endpoints offer all kinds of deeper sub-url's that drill down to specifics of Initializr's config.
 Read more about [them here](https://docs.steeltoe.io/api/v3/initializr).

   **Endpoint Home**

-  Sending a GET request to this endpoint ([https://start.steeltoe.io/api/](https://start.steeltoe.io/api/)) will respond with essentials of the service.
+  Sending a GET request to this endpoint ([https://start.steeltoe.io/api](https://start.steeltoe.io/api/config)/) will respond with essentials of the service.
 Things like what parameters can be provided when generating a project and what dependencies are available for use.

   **Generate Project**

-  The endpoint `https://start.steeltoe.io/api/project` supports both the GET and POST methods.
+  This endpoint supports both the GET and POST methods.
 This is where all the Initializr magic happens.
-Send a GET request and include parameters in the querystring.
-Send a POST request and provide your project metadata as JSON in the body.
+As a GET request include parameters in the querystring.
+As a POST request, provide your project metadata as JSON in the body.
 Either way the response will be a zip of the generated project.

-Initializr's special sauce is the collection of dependencies.
-It's the reason the tool is so powerful.
-It's also worthy of an entire discussion - there's quite a few moving parts.
-We're not going to get too deep in Initializr's inner workings at this time.
-So, if you would like to get deeper the [project's documentation](https://docs.steeltoe.io/api/v3/initializr) is waiting just for you.

-When Initializr generates a new project that has added dependencies, the templating is used to “fill in the blanks”.
-Let see an example of this in action.

-Say we want to create a new .NET Core webapi microservice that has health checking built in and is going to connect with a Microsoft SQL database.
-On [start.steeltoe.io](https://start.steeltoe.io) you could choose the “Actuators” dependency and the “Microsoft SQL Server” dependency.
-Then “Generate” the project and you're on the way to cloud-native nirvana.
+  **Service Configuration**

+  The config endpoint ([https://start.steeltoe.io/api/config](https://start.steeltoe.io/api/config)/) provides a way to get how Initializr has been configured.
+This endpoint has quite a few sub-endpoints that let you drill deeper into specific config values.
+Say you wanted to know what .NET runtimes are supported as well what the default version is.
+You could send a request to [https://start.steeltoe.io/api/config/dotNetFrameworks](http://52.179.217.184/api/project) and receive a JSON formatted answer.

+  You can create quite a rich set of tooling with the config endpoint.
+In true cloud-native design, you can run instances of Initializr in different environments while the tooling keeps a consistent experience.

+## About dependencies

 Initializr's special sauce is the collection of dependencies.
 It's the reason the tool is so powerful.
 It's also worthy of an entire discussion - there's quite a few moving parts.
 We're not going to get too deep in Initializr's inner workings at this time.
 So, if you would like to get deeper the [project's documentation](https://docs.steeltoe.io/api/v3/initializr) is waiting just for you.